 Haunted Village Location

-Located at 6501 Deer Lake Avenue, the Burnaby Village Museum is at the edge of Deer Lake Park, which is a nice place for a walk before dark and pretty with its fall colours this time of year.
+Located at 6501 Deer Lake Avenue, the Burnaby Village Museum is at the edge of Deer Lake Park.
+The park is a nice place for a walk before dark and pretty with its fall colours this time of year.

 Admission at the Haunted Village